nushell/nushell.github.io/book/sorting.md

 If you _do_ want a sort containing differing types to error, see [strict sort](#strict-sort).
 :::

 Nushell's sort is also **stable**, meaning equal values will retain their original ordering relative to each other.
-This is illustrated here using the [insensitive](#insensitive-sort) sort option:
+This is illustrated here using the [case insensitive](#case-insensitive-sort) sort option:

 ```nu
 > ["foo" "FOO" "BAR" "bar"] | sort -i